How to Become a Project Manager: 6 Steps

 2. Build project management experience.

-Many project managers get their start in non-managerial positions on a team.
-For example, IT project managers may work for several years as an IT associate, or perhaps as a business analyst supporting the IT team.
-Their roles may gradually expand as they gain industry expertise, take on managerial tasks, develop organizational skills, and learn to work with the members on their team.
+Many project managers start in non-managerial positions on a team.
+For example, IT project managers may work as an IT associate or a business analyst supporting the IT team for several years.
+Their roles may gradually expand as they gain industry expertise, take on managerial tasks, develop organizational skills, and learn to work with team members.

-If you’re trying to build up project management skills, try looking for opportunities in your current work.
-Whether you work in a hospital or retail store, tech company or restaurant, chances are there are several items that need to be planned, executed, or improved.
+If you’re trying to build up project management skills, look for opportunities in your current work.
+Whether you work in a hospital or retail store, tech company, or restaurant, chances are you'll need to plan, execute, and improve upon several items need to be planned, executed, or improved upon.
 See if you can join in these efforts.
-If it makes sense to do so, approach your manager with ideas of how you can contribute, and let them know you’re interested in developing project management experience.
+If it makes sense to do so, approach your manager with ideas of how you can contribute and let them know you’re interested in developing project management experience.

 3. Develop project management skills.